Gizmooa/Fire-Detection/README.md

 There are two parts of this project, a drone part, and a classification part.
 The drone part is inside /src/droneMission.py and the classification part is inside /src/fireClassifier.py.
 The whole project is run by running /src/main.py
 ## How to run the project
-Running this project requires the user to have [PX4 Sitl](https://github.com/mavlink/qgroundcontrol/releases/download/v4.0.11/QGroundControl.AppImage), [Gazebo](http://gazebosim.org/) and [Dronekit](https://dronekit-python.readthedocs.io/en/latest/guide/quick_start.html) downloaded.
+Running this project requires the user to have [PX4 Sitl](https://github.com/mavlink/qgroundcontrol/releases/download/v4.0.11/QGroundControl.AppImage), [Gazebo](http://gazebosim.org/) and the dependencies listed in the dependency section.
 The user is also required to have Python version 3.7 or newer.
 Inside PX4 we are using a modified version of the drone typhoon h480, to angle a camera downwards.
 This sdf file is located in /typhoonH480/typhoon\_h480, and should replace the sdf file /path/to/px4/models/typhoon\_h480/typhoon\_h480.sdf.

 After having met the requirements, start by having Gazebo running.
 The Gazebo should be started with the typhoon H480 drone, it can be started like this when inside the PX4-Autopilot folder: